Latest Podcast Episodes

 Follow us!

-We're also on Facebook, and you can check out our website at flightthroughentirety.com.
-And please consider rating or reviewing us on iTunes, or we'll get horribly out of it for some reason and crash a spaceliner through your car.
+We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
+Please consider rating or reviewing us on iTunes, or all three of us will wander around after you, making goo-goo eyes and occasionally swiping your medication.

 Bondfinger